 - Done in comedic manner in Magical Girl Hunters, puppeting the dead body of a Magical Girl to get the eponymous Hunters into a complex.
 Includes a Shout-Out to Star Wars when they bluff their way past a set of guards, using ventriloquism to have the magical girl say they're prisoners being transported to cell block 1138.

-- In The Nostalgia Critic's review of Baby Geniuses 2, he falls into a coma after watching said film.
+- In The Nostalgia Critic's review of Superbabies: Baby Geniuses 2, he falls into a coma after watching said film.
 Brentalfloss and Uncle Yo puppeteer the Critic at a convention in order to convince people that he is still normal, but it is mostly Played for Laughs, with them not even bothering to try and hide the fact that something is up.
 Strangely, the Critic's fans don't question it.
 Subverted when we find out that he never actually fell into a coma.
 He was only pretending in order to get a discount on his hotel room.
-He then invites his puppeteers And Team Four Star to read Fifty Shades of Grey.
+He then invites his puppeteers and Team Four Star to read Fifty Shades of Grey.

-- In the Treehouse of Horror X segment "I Know What You Diddily-Iddily-Did", after running down Ned Flanders during a foggy night, Homer "puppeteers" him just long enough to convince Maude that he's 1) alive and 2) having a heart attack.
+- In the Treehouse of Horror X segment "I Know What You Diddily-Iddily-Did", after Marge runs down Ned Flanders during a foggy night, Homer "puppeteers" him just long enough to convince Maude that he's 1) alive 2) doesn't want an autopsy and 3) having a heart attack.

 - Used again in The Simpsons, in the episode "Weekend at Burnsie's".
 When Mr. Burns dies in the tub, Homer and Smithers operate him like a marionette for an investor's meeting.
 Eventually, his heart turns back on during a musical number.